 aspen trees changing color Species range limits and climate change

-wog wog habitat loss map Habitat fragmentation and extinction
+wog wog habitat loss map Habitat fragmentation, megafire and extinction

 Habitat loss and fragmentation continue at an accelerating rate and account for most biodiversity loss so it is more crucial than ever to understand them as drivers of extinction.
 Fortunately, some visionary ecologists at CSIRO Australia (Chris Margules, Mike Austin, Nick Nichols) set up a large scale fragmentation experiment back in 1985.
 Now 30 years later, it's the longest running experiment in temperate forest.
-It's value to ecology today?
-Absolutely priceless.
-My colleague Kendi Davies (EBIO) and I were funded by NSF to examine population dynamics and extinction of forest beetles.
-Kendi has a new 5 year NSF grant for this project ensuring the continuity of this long term study. ... more.
+Driven by climate change, the whole site burned in the 2020 megafires.
+Funded by NSF, my colleague Kendi Davies (EBIO) and I have been following the population dynamics and extinction of forest beetles for many years before, and now after, the fire.
+For more on this research, see our beautiful website at wogwog.org.

 beetle close up view Spread of invading species

 Invasive species are a major economic, environmental and health concern.
-My colleague Alan Hastings (UC Davis) and I have been using the Tribolium model system to investigate the role of stochasticity in the spatial spread of populations.
-See papers in Nature and Science from this work.
-This project was funded by NSF and our new work on range limits extends this work.
-Many undergraduate students worked with us on this project and most went on to graduate school. ... more.
+Species like the cane toad, fire ant, or cheatgrass can transform ecosystems and devastate biodiversity.
+My colleague Alan Hastings (UC Davis) and I have been using the Tribolium model system to investigate the role of stochasticity in the spatial spread of populations and my colleague Ruth Hufbauer (Colorado State University) and I have been investigating how genetics contributes to this stochasticity.
+See recent papers in Proc B, PNAS, and Nature Comms, and previous papers in Nature and Science from this work.
+This project was funded by NSF and our work on range limits above extends this work.

 field site in boulder colorado, flatiron mountains in the background Nutnet - The Nutrient Network

 What do you get when you put a bunch of nuts together?
 Peanut butter?
 No, these are science nuts, and what you get is great collaborative science.
-In a new way of way of doing science that has been called open source ecology colleagues from around the world got together to set up a collaborative field experiment, now replicated at more than 70 sites in 12 countries, to understand how ecosystems are changing because of nutrient pollution.
+In a new way of way of doing science that has been called open source ecology colleagues from around the world got together to set up a collaborative field experiment, now replicated at more than 70 sites in 12 countries, including our site in Boulder, to understand how ecosystems are changing because of nutrient pollution.
 Globally, nitrogen input has doubled due to fossil fuel use and phosphorous input has increased five-fold due to agriculture.
 Nutnet is studying the consequences of these increased inputs to grassland ecosystems.
-Recent papers from our collective effort have appeared in Science and Nature.
+Many papers from our collective effort have appeared in Science, Nature and other top journals.

 graphic showing the trends of scale and how communities move Scaling up ecological dynamics

 A vexing question in ecology is how to predict large scale ecological dynamics from small-scale processes.
 This is especially important since most of our experimental work in ecology happens in small field plots.
 Often large-scale outcomes contradict small-scale trends from such field plots.
 We need to understand why this happens so we can make better predictions in areas as diverse as climate change, extinction, invasion, and biodiversity maintenance.
 I was fortunate to do my graduate work with Peter Chesson (U. Arizona), who is a leader in this area.
-We continue to work on this question and in many ways the basic theoretical principles underlie most of what I do.
+The basic theoretical principles underlie most of what I do.
+Here are two representative papers in the journal Ecology from 2006 and 2016.